-Providing strategies for parents/carers to support pupils' behaviour, daily routines and emotional well-being.
+providing strategies for parents/carers to support pupils' behaviour, daily routines and emotional well-being;

-One to one and small group work to support pupils with behaviour and emotional wellbeing.
+one to one and small group work to support pupils with behaviour and emotional well-being;

-Monitoring attendance of Pupil Premium children and working together with families to address barriers.
+monitoring attendance of Pupil Premium children and working together with families to address barriers;

-Liaising with the SLT to provide essential clothing and cultural capital opportunities for Pupil Premium children.
+liaising with the SLT to provide essential clothing and cultural capital opportunities for Pupil Premium children.

-Impact: improved levels of engagement with families; improved well-being for the whole family; parent evenings and other events attended; improved attendance - closing the gap between disadvantaged and non-disadvantaged children to (92% attendance for PP children versus 96% for non PP), identifying families who need support with uniform or curriculum enrichment expenses.
+Impact: improved levels of engagement with families; improved well-being for the whole family; parent evenings and other events attended; improved attendance; improved progress (social/emotional/academic) and attainment.